adamsilver/fdpb/02-Checkout.md

 ![Just Eat checkout](./images/justeat.png)

-A couple of years later, in 2016, Robin Whittleton from GDS, told me that putting each thing on a page of its own was a design pattern  known as One Thing Per Page[^].
+A couple of years later, in 2016, Robin Whittleton from GDS, told me that putting each thing on a page of its own was a GDS design pattern called One Thing Per Page[^1].
 Apart from the numbers there is a strong rationale behind the pattern, which we’ll get to shortly.

 First, we'll take a look at exactly what this pattern is.